Swarthe/utility/README.md

 - `scot`    : Capture the display to clipboard or file.
 - `ydl`     : Download video or audio media from the internet with metadata.
 - `vimg`    : Display images with optional interactivity.
-- `bat`     : Show and control battery status.
+- `pow`     : Show and control power status.

 ## Installation